Debopom-Banerjee/Tic-Tac-Toe-Smart-Contract/Readme.md

 # Tic Tac Toe : Smart Contract using Solidity

-In this repository we will see a Smart Contract for Tic-Tac-toe : a famous game uing Solidity programming Language.<br><br>
+In this repository we will see a Smart Contract for Tic-Tac-toe : a famous game using Solidity programming Language.<br><br>

 > ### **Tips: Before we Begin**
 >